redis/redis-doc/commands/xautoclaim.md

 1. A stream ID to be used as the `<start>` argument for the next call to `XAUTOCLAIM`
 2. An array containing all the successfully claimed messages in the same format as `XRANGE`.
-3. An array containing stream IDs which no longer exist in the stream, and where deleted from the PEL in which they were found
+3. An array containing messages IDs which no longer exist in the stream, and were deleted from the PEL in which they were found

 @examples